-Aecon holds a 50% interest in a joint venture project to execute pipeline construction on Spread 1 of the Trans Mountain Pipeline Expansion Project.
-The scope of work includes construction of 49 kilometres of pipeline around Edmonton, Alberta.
+Aecon holds a 50% interest in a joint venture that was executing a project to construct Spread 1 of the Trans Mountain Pipeline Expansion Project.
+The scope of work included construction of 49 kilometres of pipeline around Edmonton, Alberta.
+In the fourth quarter of 2020, Trans Mountain Corporation notified the joint venture that it was terminating the contract, which was about 95% complete at that time.